Hungary wants more, less humiliating, EU funds to cope with migrants

 Most migrants are from poor or conflict-ridden countries such as Syria, Afghanistan and Iraq and look to move on to wealthier western and northern EU countries.

-Lazar's remarks came a day after Commission President Jean-Claude Juncker criticised bickering EU governments for "finger pointing" instead of confronting the migrant crisis with viable measures.
+Lazar's remarks came a day after Commission President Jean-Claude Juncker criticized bickering EU governments for "finger pointing" instead of confronting the migrant crisis with viable measures.

 In the meantime, to the distress of the European Commission, Hungary is pulling up a line of barbed wire along the frontier with Serbia and aims to complete the 3.5-meter-high fence by November.
 It has also promised to deploy thousands of police to the border and plans to tighten the penalties for illegal migration and trafficking.